youssefaltai/gso/README.md

 # Global State Observer

 GSO is an open-source Python library for managing state.
 It provides simple interfaces that application data objects and UI elements can easily implement to facilitate syncing them.

-GSO is based on the [Observer pattern](https://refactoring.guru/design-patterns/observer), it is inspired by [Redux.js](https://redux.js.org/).
+It is based on the [Observer pattern](https://refactoring.guru/design-patterns/observer), it is inspired by [Redux.js](https://redux.js.org/).

-GSO was originally designed to be used with GUIs built using [PySide](https://en.wikipedia.org/wiki/PySide)/[PyQt](https://en.wikipedia.org/wiki/PyQt), but it should work with any class-based UI since it is very abstract.
+GSO was originally designed to be used with GUIs built using [PySide](https://en.wikipedia.org/wiki/PySide)/[PyQt](https://en.wikipedia.org/wiki/PyQt), but it should work with any class-based UI since thanks to its abstractness.

+****
 🚧 **GSO v2.0 is currently under development.**
+****

 ## How to use